PTSD Therapy

 Therapy offers relief and healing from past trauma

-Unlike other types of mental health conditions, the signs, symptoms, and risk factors for PTSD are quite distinct.
-If an individual has been exposed to traumatic experiences, whether as children or in adulthood, they may be at risk of developing PTSD or another trauma-related disorder.
-That is why it is critical to seek help from a therapist for complex post traumatic stress disorder.
-A professional clinician or therapist will be able to recognize these post traumatic stress disorder (PTSD) symptoms to make a definitive diagnosis and plan to help in treatment.
+The signs, symptoms, and risk factors for PTSD are quite distinct.
+If an individual has been exposed to traumatic experiences, whether as a child or in adulthood, they may be at risk of developing PTSD or another trauma-related disorder.
+For that reason, seeking a therapist for complex post-traumatic stress disorder can be helpful.
+A professional clinician or therapist can recognize post-traumatic stress disorder (PTSD) symptoms to make a definitive diagnosis and treatment plan.

-Keep in mind there are several types of useful therapies for PTSD that are evidence-based and have research studies to support them.
-For example, in this review of psychotherapy interventions for PTSD, several treatments, such as trauma-focused Cognitive Behavioral Therapy, aim to help people process traumatic memories, and recover from them.
+Several types of valuable therapeutic modalities for PTSD are backed by research.
+For example, in this review of psychotherapy interventions for PTSD, several treatments, such as trauma-focused cognitive-behavioral therapy (CBT), aim to help people process traumatic memories and recover from them.
 In the majority of cases, people living with PTSD find relief from the disorder after getting the right PTSD treatment for the right length of time, especially if they are experiencing flashbacks and traumatic memories or PTSD images.

 Post-traumatic stress disorder statistics

-Sidran Institute is a traumatic stress education and advocacy group that provides many valuable and somewhat surprising PTSD statistics and its treatment:
+Sidran Institute is a traumatic stress education and advocacy group that provides PTSD statistics about symptoms and treatment, including the following:

 • About 70% of adults in the U.S. have experienced a traumatic event at least once in their lifetimes.